curiousmockingbird/mr.Roboger/README.md

 Describe: beepBoop()

-Test: "It should return an array of numbers from 0 to the user's inputted number"
+Test: "It should return an array of numbers from 0 to the user's inputted number." let input = 5;
 Code: beepBoop(5);
 Expected Output: [0, 1, 2, 3, 4, 5]

-Test "It should replace with "Beep" all digits for numbers that contain a 1"
+Test "It should replace with "Beep" all digits for numbers that contain a 1." let input = 10;
 Code: beepBoop(10);
 Expected Output: ["Beep!", 2, 3, 4, 5, 6, 7, 8, 9, "Beep!"]

-Test "It should replace with "Boop" all digits for numbers that contain a 2"
+Test "It should replace with "Boop" all digits for numbers that contain a 2." let input = 12;
 Code: beepBoop(12);
 Expected Output: ["Beep!", "Boop", 3, 4, 5, 6, 7, 8, 9, "Beep!", "Beep!", "Boop!"]

-Test "It should replace with "Won't you be my neighbor?" all digits for numbers that contain a 3"
+Test "It should replace with "Won't you be my neighbor?" all digits for numbers that contain a 3." let input = 13;
 Code: beepBoop(13);
 Expected Output: ["Beep!", "Boop", "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, "Beep!", "Beep!", "Boop!", "Won't you be my neighbor?"]